chiefmikey/forecast-api/README.md

 API testing is available while the application is running using the Swagger UI at http://localhost:5266/swagger/index.html.

-A GitHub Actions workflow is configured to run tests on every push and pull request.
+A GitHub Actions workflow is configured to run unit tests on every push and pull request.

 ## Technology